steadybit/docs-public/install-and-configure/install-outpost-agent-preview/migration-breaking-changes.md

 ![New Pod Count Check with target selection](pod-and-node-count-new.png)

-* Weak spots, Landscape connections and Policies are limited in functionality.
 * The "Kubernetes Delete Pods" attack is not supported anymore and will eventually be replaced by a new attack.

 !["Delete Pods" - Attack](delete-pods.png)